AdobeDocs/commerce-webapi/src/pages/get-started/authentication/gs-authentication-oauth.md

 ## Access the web APIs

-After the integration is authorized to make API calls, third-party applications (registered as integrations in Magento) can invoke Magento web APIs by using the access token.
+After the integration is authorized to make API calls, third-party applications (registered as integrations) can invoke web APIs by using the access token.

 To use the access token to make [web API](https://glossary.magento.com/web-api) calls: